-The area estimates below are derived from assessing soil, landscape and climate factors within the whole catchment, as an upper starting point.
+Descriptions of each Class (1 to 5) are found in the map legend.
+The classes were derived from a set of attributes such as erodibility, slope, soil depth, permeability, rockiness and others.
+The area estimates given here are derived from assessing soil, landscape and climate factors within the whole catchment, as an upper starting point.
 The area actually available for irrigation will be less - once considerations relating to land tenure, land use, flooding risk, availability of water for irrigation and other factors are taken into account.